--1.
-In addition to the load calculated in 4.3.1-1., the loading data for the foundation and the tower design load at the site shall be set by following the provisions of paragraphs 2.2 and 4.1.2 of the Guidelines for Design of Wind Turbine Support Structures and Foundation^[J-05], and appropriately considering the load applied to the tower at the time of the type certification, and the site load on the tower that was calculated based on the site conditions specified in 4.2.2.

--2.
-Annex F.2 shall be followed to calculate the structural damping ratio to be set for the tower in the analytical model applied to the seismic response analysis carried out in accordance with the Guidelines for Design of Wind Turbine Support Structures and Foundation^[J-05].

--3.
-In the seismic response analysis, appropriate consideration shall be given to the effects of the wind turbine blade mass and rigidity distribution.

--4.
-When equivalent linear analysis is carried out in the seismic response analysis, if the shearing strain exceeds 1% in the results, then it is not possible to apply the response calculation flow for liquefied ground that is described in the Guidelines for Design of Wind Turbine Support Structures and Foundation^[J-05] (p.
+- -1.
+In addition to the load calculated in 4.3.1-1., the loading data for the foundation and the tower design load at the site shall be set with appropriate consideration of the load applied to the tower at the time of the type certification, and the site load on the tower that was calculated based on the site conditions specified in 4.2.2. - -2.
+Annex F.2 shall be followed to calculate the structural damping ratio to be set for the tower in the analytical model applied to the seismic response analysis carried out in accordance with the Guidelines for Design of Wind Turbine Support Structures and Foundation^[1-05]. - -3.
+In the seismic response analysis, appropriate consideration shall be given to the effects of the wind turbine blade mass and rigidity distribution. - -4.
+When equivalent linear analysis is carried out in the seismic response analysis, if the shearing strain exceeds 1% in the results, then it is not possible to apply the response calculation flow for liquefied ground that is described in the Guidelines for Design of Wind Turbine Support Structures and Foundation^[1-05] (p.
 170, Illustration 5.11).
-In this case, it should be noted that it is necessary to use an alternative method such as effective stress analysis.

--5.
-In the case of pile foundations, if ground springs are set using the thin layer method, etc., and not by following the provisions of the Guidelines for Design of Wind Turbine Support Structures and Foundation^[1-05], the validity of the setting should be appropriately indicated.
+In this case, it should be noted that it is necessary to use an alternative method such as effective stress analysis. - -5.
+The handling of wind and wind turbine control loads combined with the seismic loads obtained from the results of seismic response analysis must follow the Appended Table 3 of the Interpretation of Technical Standards for Wind Power Generation Facilities^{[J-04], [J-07]}.
+Although the handling of the wind and wind turbine control loads shall be as described above, the specific method for combining the seismic load and the wind and wind turbine control loads may be carried out in accordance with Paragraph 5.5.4 of the Guidelines for Design of Wind Turbine Support Structures and Foundation^[J-05].
+When coupled analysis simultaneously considering both the seismic and the wind and wind turbine control loads is performed, this shall be approved as appropriate by ClassNK. - -6.
+In the case of pile foundations, if ground springs and attenuation are set using the thin layer method, etc., and not by following the provisions of the Guidelines for Design of Wind Turbine Support Structures and Foundation^[J-05], the validity of the setting should be appropriately indicated in accordance with Annex G.4.